A few months ago, I was inspired by a sermon given by Rev. Billy Hester of Asbury Memorial United Methodist Church here in Savannah.

 SPECIAL NOTE: Reverend Hester is the author of Wow!
 Moments: Stories of Grace, Wonder, and Synchronicity.
 This book considers the not-so-everyday miracles that make us say, “wow!” and the moments of synchronicity when two or more circumstances come together in a coincidental and meaningful way.
 This book is semi-autobiographical in nature and incorporates spirituality and life lessons with very honest accounts of the author’s own very human experiences and challenges.
 To purchase the book, click here.

-Be more intentional!
-Don’t wait for “habits” to form.
-Establish Rituals…you deserve a few minutes of control.
+Read my eBook Establish Rituals…you deserve a few minutes of control.

 Melissa Gratias (pronounced “Gracious”) used to think that productivity was a result of working long hours.
 And, she worked a lot of hours.
 Then, she learned that productivity is a skill set, not a personality trait.
 Now, Melissa is a productivity expert who coaches and trains other businesspeople to be more focused, balanced, and effective.
 She is a prolific writer and speaker who travels the world helping people change how they work and improve how they live.
 Contact her at email@example.com or 912-417-2505.
 Sign up to receive her productivity tips via email.

 Thank you for these powerful words!
 Your whole post is thought-provoking, but “Success is the journey.
 Success is not the destination.” especially resonated with me.